SANJAYSS-SRM-26/Precision-Farming-Assistant/README.md

 ### API Info

-Get your API Key from the platform and input into env variable for this code and run the project
+Gather API Key from platforms and run the system

 ---